2022 CMEC RETREAT PACKAGE

 After this introduction to beauty and ideas, we begin digging into the subjects themselves.
 What does it look like to teach when a relationship with ideas is our aim?
 How does beauty work itself into the home and homeschool?
 And how does Mason's approach to art appreciation differ from other methods focused on memorization, replication, or analysis?
 This session is offered workshop-style and is eminently practical.
 Together we walk through lesson plans from PNEU teachers to examine their objectives, the order and structure of their lessons, and the "inspiring ideas" that they begin with.
 Then, continuing to learn through personal experience, we dive into two separate immersions.
 First, we use what we have learned from the sample lesson plans to write our own for a piece from the CMEC's artist from the fall term, Hans Memling.
 Then we take on the role of the student as we study and narrate the painting -- both orally and collaboratively.
 This leads to a discussion of the varied ways to narrate art; our workshop materials include an extensive, organized list of such suggestions.
 In addition to this hands-on work, this session includes the CMEC's research into picture study in the PNEU programs, reading and narration of excerpts from the Parents' Review, and suggestions for working with students in all Forms in both home and classroom settings.

-Forms of Vitality: Notebooks in a Living Education by Celeste Cruz
+Forms of Vitality: Notebooks in a Living Education with Celeste Cruz

 No discussion about the content of a student's education would be complete without also considering the methods used.
 As Mason says, it is not just what we teach, but how.
 In considering methodology, we explore in this session the use of notebooks in a Mason education.
 What are the differences between such notebook work and other paper products in the educational world, like worksheets, lapbooks, book reports -- and even "notebooking" using other methods?
 What are the goals of notebook work, and how do they invite students to both record their knowledge and engage with ideas in a fresh way?
 We also discuss potential trouble spots families sometimes run into: Are notebooks best suited for girls, or at least for students who are natural readers/writers?
 How do we get started with older students or reluctant students?
 How should we measure success?
 In answering these questions, we work our way through an extensive range of examples in all subjects and for all Forms, beginning with "core subjects" like history, science, and language arts.
 Then we narrow in on notebook work for the Common Subjects, using art appreciation as our focus.
 Through these examples, we see how notebooks are a natural method for persons, offering room for individuality, requiring real mental effort -- and ultimately forming the character of our students.